webrtc/webrtc-org/native-code/ios/index.md

   - For builds targeting iOS devices, this should be set to either `"arm"` or `"arm64"`, depending on the architecture of the device.
 For builds to run in the simulator, this should be set to `"x64"`.
-* `is_component_build`:
-  - Component builds don't take as long to link, but have runtime performance implications.
-They are not supported on iOS, so this should always be set to `false`.
 * `is_debug`:
   - Debug builds are the default.
 When building for release, specify `false`.